Medical Laboratory Science

 Phase One - Application Portfolio Submission

-• Completion of the online application form by the deadline.
+Completion of the online application form by the deadline.

-• Cumulative and math/science GPAs of 2.5 or higher.
+Cumulative and math/science GPAs of 2.5 or higher.

-Only applicants who meet the minimum requirements including submission of all required documents by the deadline will be advanced for Phase Two review.
+Only applicants who meet the minimum requirements including submission of all required documents by the application deadline will be advanced for Phase Two review.

 Phase Two - Admissions Committee Review

-Complete applications are carefully reviewed by the MLS Admissions Committee on the basis of academic qualifications as well as promise for success in the program and potential contributions to the profession.
+Complete application portfolios are carefully reviewed by the MLS Admissions Committee on the basis of academic qualifications as well as promise for success in the program and potential contributions to the profession.
 The Medical Laboratory Sciences Division adheres to the University of Utah's policy of nondiscrimination and equal opportunity in admission decisions.
-The admission process for the MLS program is based on the point ranking system outlined below.
+A personal interview may be conducted by the MLS Admissions Committee, if needed, to further assess applicant qualifications.

 All applicants will receive notification of the Admissions Committee's decision by email.
 Admission is contingent upon successful completion of the prerequisite and general education courses with a minimum grade of C minus.